 His invention was a sound receiver and amplifier that could be placed between the debris to hear sighs, cries, or any noise that could evidence the presence of survivors.

-Today, thirty years later, it’s a very common gear among rescue teams, but at those times it was something new and rare.
-Those were the times when the research was held mainly with dogs and removing carefully the debris.
+Today, thirty years later, it’s a very common gear among rescue teams, but at that times it was something new and rare.
+Those were the times when the research was held mainly with dogs and removing the debris carefully.

-Mr Stählin was slightly lame in one leg, but perfectly able to take care of himself and the daughter; he had no hint about Italian that’s why he needed an interpreter.
+Mr Stählin was slightly lame in one leg, but perfectly able to take care of himself and his daughter; he had no hint of Italian, that is why he needed an interpreter.
 At the crisis unit headquarters, somebody chose a guy who studied German at the college.
 It was me.

 In Teora the coffins were piled up at the edge of the road, ready to be filled.

-We lived that life for more than one week and finally came back to Avellino.
-Mr Stählin’s help made iy possible to rescue a dozen of people.
+We lived that life for over a week and finally returned to Avellino.
+Mr Stählin’s help made it possible to rescue a dozen people.
 For this reason, years later, he was granted an honorary title.